2021 Niger floods: August

 On August 11, the Directorate of Civil Protection in Niger reported 52 fatalities and more than 50,000 people affected from 5,694 households.
 Floods and rainfall has damaged 4,137 houses with around 300 completely destroyed.
-The capital, Niamey, saw heavy rainfall from August 10–11.
-Five people died in Niamey.
-Flooding caused damage to roads, infrastructure and buildings.
+The capital, Niamey, saw heavy rainfall from August 10–11, killing five.
+Flooding caused damage to roads, infrastructure, and buildings.
 Some districts were left isolated.
-Around 17 houses collapsed in the Yantala district, where 3 people died, one was missing and 2 people seriously injured.
+Around 17 houses collapsed in the Yantala district, where 3 people died, one was missing, and 2 people seriously injured.

-On August 12, the country's flooding death toll rose to 55 and left 53,000 others displaced.
+The next day, death toll rose to 55 and left 53,000 others displaced.
 More than 4,800 homes have been damaged by floods or landslips, and nearly 900 cattle have been lost.
-The worst-hit regions are Maradi in the southeast, Agadez in the desert north and the capital Niamey, where 16 have died.
+The worst-hit regions are still Maradi in the southeast, Agadez in the desert north, and the capital, Niamey, where 16 have died.

-On August 14, the flood's death toll rose to 64.
+On August 14, nine more individuals died, upgrading the death toll to 64.
 Thirty-two people had died when their buildings collapsed, and another 32 drowned in flood waters.
 The floods and landslides had affected close to 70,000 people in total, with more than 5,100 houses destroyed or damaged and 69,515 people affected.
-Six people died in Niamey.
+In Niamey, six have died.

-On August 23, the death toll's number decreased to 62.
+On August 23, the death toll decreased to 62.
 Over 100,000 people were affected by the floods.
 Thousands of houses were destroyed.
-Along with the floods, a cholera outbreak is also affecting the country with at least 1,770 cases, including 68 deaths.
+Along with the floods and the COVID-19 pandemic, a cholera outbreak was also reported, with at least 1,770 cases, including 68 deaths.

 Causes

-Heavy rainfall is the main cause of the flooding in Niger since it was the country's rainy season.
-Rainy season in Niger starts from May until October, but most rains occur from June until August causing widespread flooding.
+Since Niger is prone to seasonal flash floods during its annual rainy season from May until October, particularly between June and August when most rainfall occurs, heavy rain is the primary cause of the country's flooding.

-Wetland degradation is also a cause of the flooding since the ecology of the Niger River has been devastated by various land use changes.
+Another is wetland degradation, since the ecology of the Niger River has been devastated by various land use changes.
 There is not enough vegetation to retain water, making floods more likely during the rainy season.

-Global climate change, urbanization or increase in development are also one of the causes of flooding, as well as drainage failure, since the drainage systems are approaching capacity, and many towns even lack drainage networks and the dumping of garbage on the streets blocks surface runoff during heavy downpour events, blockage of flood channels, rivers overflowing, release of water from dams, and dikes bursting.
+Global climate change and urbanization, are also causes of flooding in the country, along with drainage failure.
+Many drainage systems are approaching capacity, and numerous towns lack proper drainage networks.
+Additionally, the dumping of garbage on the streets blocks surface runoff during heavy downpour.
+Other contributing factors include the blockage of flood channels, rivers overflowing, release of water from dams, and dikes bursting.